Calculate Mortgage Refinance or Home Purchase Payments

 PMI varies according to your credit score and the size of your down payment, but is usually an annual charge of 0.5%-1.0% of the loan amount.
+There are other PMI options that include a slightly higher interest rate which eliminates monthly or annual charges.
+Ask a Loan Officer about these options.
 For a more precise estimate, you can look up the "PMI rate charts" or "PMI rate tables" that many mortgage insurance companies maintain online.

 More ways to use the Mortgage Payment Calculator

-There are several ways to use the standard Mortgage Payment Calculator aside from simply determining what a mortgage of a certain amount and interest rate will cost you.
+There are several ways to use the standard Mortgage Payment Calculator aside from simply determining what a mortgage refinance or a home purchase of a certain loan amount and interest rate will cost you.
 You can vary the interest rate slightly to see the impact of rate fluctuations and how much you might save or pay more if rates change before you lock your rate.
 You can vary the loan amount to see how changing the size of your down payment would affect your monthly payment.
 You can compare monthly payments for different homes at different prices.

 You can also see how shortening or lengthening the loan term (the time it takes to pay off the mortgage) affects the monthly payment.
 Because shorter-term mortgages have lower rates than longer ones do, and paying off a loan faster reduces interest compounding, the monthly payments for a shorter-term mortgage may be less than you expect.